Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 Will coach and minibus parking outside the North Car Park be affected by development?

 The currently funded phases of the Green Heart project will not change this area of parking for coaches and minibuses in the bay outside North Car Park on Pritchatt's Road.
-The coach parking bay will remain operational during construction and after the Green Heart’s opening in 2019.
+The coach parking bay will remain operational during construction and after the Green Heart’s opening in late 2018.
 There are presently no plans to develop this specific area.

 How will construction traffic access the demolition site, and how will this impact on current road use on campus?